acairns/acairns.github.io/_posts/2019-09-06-how-to-deal-with-terrible-people.md

 ---
 layout: page
-title:  "How to Deal with Terrible People"
+title:  "How to deal with terrible people"
 excerpt_separator: <!--more-->
 ---